War trauma rehabilitation is a first step to successful integration

 - Rehabilitation of people with war trauma is a feature of successful integration.
 Some refugees need rehabilitation to deal with the trauma of war and refugee induction.
 It is not always possible to map the need in advance, as it may only become apparent after a long time.

 - The War Trauma Rehabilitation project is a three-year initiative in which an interprofessional working group has provided quota refugees and beneficiaries of international protection with needs assessment periods and rehabilitation plans.
 In addition, the working group has provided counselling, work guidance and training for professionals who encounter traumatised refugees in their work.
 The project has been implemented at the Deaconess Foundation’s Centre for Psychotraumatology and has been funded by the EU Asylum, Migration and Integration Fund (AMIF) in 2018–2021.
-The funding period ends on 31 March 2021.
+The funding period ended on 31 March 2021.

 Further information and interview requests: